forestryio/forestry.io/hugo/content/blog/snipcart-brings-ecommerce-static-site.md

 ## The Demo Project

 Accompanying this blog post is a sample Hugo website that integrates Snipcart to provide an e-commerce frontend.
 [Try out the live demo](https://dwalkr.github.io/snipcart-hugo-demo/) to get a feel for how Snipcart works, or [take a look at the source code](https://github.com/dwalkr/snipcart-hugo-demo) to see how it was done.
 If you want to get started right away, you can import this demo site into Forestry with the button below.
+Be sure to [set up your API key](#getting-started-with-snipcart) after importing the site to enable the Snipcart features.

 <div id="import-snipcart-demo-button" data-proofer-ignore>
 {{% create_site_button